Looking at renovating your bathroom and unsure what shower to use?

 These can built in many different configurations to suit your space.

 The next option would be a frameless shower screen.

-There’s a big difference between a framed or telescopic semi-frameless shower, and something at the higher end of the scale, like a custom made semi or a frameless shower screen.
+There’s a big difference between a framed or telescopic semi-frameless shower.
+And something at the higher end of the scale, like a custom-made semi or a frameless shower screen.

 Thanks for reading, I hope that helped.
-If you’re after any more information on frameless glass, feel free to download our free guide “Latest Tips for Great Frameless Glass” or reach out to me on email or phone.
+If you’re after any more information on frameless glass, feel free to download our free guide “Latest Tips for Great Frameless Glass” or reach out to me by email or phone.